-New England wineries produce an eclectic array of vintages, from coastal Chardonnays to the apple and blueberry wines of Maine, from ice wines to red wine infused with chocolate.
-Even better, many of the region's vineyards welcome visitors to not only taste their wine selections, but to view and learn more about the wine-making process.
+New England wineries produce an eclectic array of vintages, from coastal Chardonnays to the apple and blueberry wines of Maine, from sweet, viscous ice wines to red wine infused with chocolate.
+Even better, many of the region's vineyards welcome visitors to not only taste their wine selections but to view and learn more about the grape-growing and wine-making process.
 As the number of wineries in New England has grown dramatically, the competitive environment has inspired new offerings at these picturesque destinations: Everything from concert series to art exhibitions to special dining events.
 At Verde Vineyards in Rhode Island, you can even volunteer to help harvest and crush grapes in the fall.

-Whether you're looking to visit one winery while you're in New England or to plan an entire itinerary around "vineyard hopping," this guide will point you to places to visit in all six New England states.
-You're least likely to find wineries open during the winter months, though many stay open year round.
-The fall foliage season is a splendid time of year to plan a winery-themed tour of one or more New England states.
+Whether you're hoping to visit one winery while you're vacationing in New England or planning an entire itinerary around "vineyard hopping," this guide will point you to some of the best wineries to visit in all six New England states.
+You're least likely to find wineries open during the winter months, although many stay open year-round.
+The fall foliage season is a splendid time of year to plan a winery-themed tour of one or more of the New England states.

-Here's a quick look at must-visit New England wineries state-by-state featuring some of my personal favorites.
+Here's a quick look at must-visit New England wineries, state-by-state, featuring some of our personal favorites.

 - Sharpe Hill Vineyard, which is worth the drive to Pomfret, CT, to taste award-winning wines and to savor a meal at one of New England's best places to dine fireside.